dan1elt0m/polymo/docs/index.md

 3. **Preview the data.** Press the Preview button to see a table of records, the raw API replies, and any error messages.
 4. **Save the connector.** Download the YAML config or write it directly to your project folder.
 Tokens stay out of the file and are passed in later.
 5. **Use it in Spark.** Load the file with the short code snippet below or copy/paste from the Builder’s tips panel.

+The Builder keeps a local library of every connector you work on.
+Use the header’s connector picker to hop between drafts, open the library to rename or export them, and never worry about losing your place.

 ```python
 from pyspark.sql import SparkSession